-The C calling convention on RISC-V specifies that arguments are passed in registers.
-During a system call, these registers (the saved user registers) are available in the trapframe, p->tf.
-The functions argint, argaddr, and argfd retrieve the n 'th system call argument, as either an integer, pointer, or a file descriptor.
-They all call argraw to retrieve one of the saved user registers (kernel/syscall.c:35).
+System call implementations in the kernel need to find the arguments passed by user code.
+Because user code calls system call wrapper functions, the arguments are initially where the RISC-V C calling convention places them: in registers.
+The kernel trap code saves user registers to the current process's trap frame, where kernel code can find them.
+The functions argint, argaddr, and argfd retrieve the n 'th system call argument from the trap frame as an integer, pointer, or a file descriptor.
+They all call argraw to retrieve the appropriate saved user register (kernel/syscall.c:35).